DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###R

 #####Reflowable
-A reflowable document is a document without a predefined page layout, in which the page dimensions can dynamically be adapted (including page breaks) to each screen size and screen aspect ratio.
+A reflowable document is a document without a predefined page layout, in which the page dimensions dynamically adapt (including page breaks) to each screen size and screen aspect ratio.
 The concept is also known as 'responsive design'.
 It means, for example, that an ebook may appear as 50 A5-size pages on a tablet, but as 100 A6-size pages on an e-reader.
 This also means that the designer no longer has control of the final page layout.

 #####Resolution
 The smaller a pixel, the higher the visual resolution of any display.
 See **DPI**.